eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 To determine the relative likelihood I ask myself what would the probability be of seeing smoke if each hypothesis was true:

 - If there was a structure fire, I would almost certainly see smoke.
 Set the probability at 0.9.
 - If there was a BBQ the probability of seeing smoke would be much less.
-Charcol grills only smoke for a few minutes when you first start them up.
+Charcoal grills only smoke for a few minutes when you first start them up.
 Gas grills may not smoke at all when started.
 Set the probability to 0.1.

 The probabilities just happen by coincidence to sum to 1 in this example, in general this is not a requirement.
 The relative likelihood is therefore the ratio of the probabilities, 0.9:0.1 = 9:1. {numref}`structure-fire` summarizes the reasoning used in this example.

-:::{list-table} A summary of the reasoning for the structure fire problem.
+:::{list-table} A summary of the reasoning for the structure fire problem and the use of Bayes theorem.
 :header-rows: 1
 :widths: auto
 :name: structure-fire